-Mitie boosts armed forces support with additional paid leave for reservists
+Mitie boosts armed forces support with additional paid leave

 Mitie has built on its commitment to support the armed forces by launching a new policy for its community of reservists.
 To assist with their military responsibilities, all members of the armed forces Reserves employed by Mitie will now receive ten days paid leave every year, building on the previous policy of five days unpaid leave.